Please, welcome my new food processor.

 I decided that a vegan tofu lasagna would be the perfect thing to make for dinner using my new processor.

-This tasted so awesome.
+This tasted really good.
 The processor made the tofu a ricotta-like consistency and the added nutritional yeast provided some cheesy taste.

 As adapted from Whole Foods: